Stabilized Mascarpone Whipped Cream Recipe

 1. Add the heavy whipping cream, powdered sugar and vanilla extract to a large mixer bowl and whip on high speed until soft peaks form.
 If making the chocolate version, also add the cocoa.

-2. Add the mascarpone cheese to the whipped cream and whip until stiff peaks form.
+2. Add the mascarpone cheese to the whipped cream and whip on medium speed until the cheese is well incorporated and not lumpy.
+Continue whipping until stiff peaks form, turning the speed up to medium-high, if needed.
 It will happen fairly quickly.

 Notes